Welcome to the Gifted and Talented Program!

 In our elementary schools, Discovery Classrooms and Legacy Classrooms collaborate and consult with GT Services to provide differentiated and challenging lessons in the specific areas of giftedness for our gifted learners.
 Project Based Learning (PBL) is implemented within both types of classrooms which provide opportunities for and fosters growth in the essential skills.
 Primary Talent Pool (PTP) students and Gifted and Talented (GT) students have opportunities for both subject acceleration and whole grade acceleration according to district policies and procedures.
 Additionally, gifted students from Marshall County High School volunteer their time to mentor some of our younger gifted students within their areas of giftedness.
 The PTP Program serves students from Kindergarten through the third grade.
 The kindergarten, first, second, and third grade teachers throughout the county utilize critical and creative thinking strategies in the content areas to benefit all students.
 Visual/Performing Arts teachers also provide differentiated instruction as our goal is to challenge students in all areas for the purpose of recognizing and identifying potential strengths in the primary grades.

 GT Enrichment classes are available for all middle school gifted learners through Gifted Services.
-PBL is employed in the GT Enrichment classes to provide opportunities for the students to participate in activities that foster growth in essential skills.
+PBL is employed in the GT Enrichment classes, traditional classrooms, and Explore classrooms to provide opportunities for the students to participate in activities that foster growth in essential skills.
 The projects at the middle school level are community service projects which also enhance civic awareness.
 Some gifted students are subject accelerated in their area(s) of giftedness and some work with mentors from Marshall County High School.
 General education classrooms implement differentiated lessons to meet the needs of gifted and high level learners.

 Please do not hesitate to contact Gifted Services with any questions or concerns.